homobel/rich-datepicker/readme.md

 # Rich date picker
 by Archy Sharp

-My 2011 year work may be helpful for somebody, cause it's still looks pretty :)
+My 2011 year work may be helpful for somebody, cause it still looks pretty :)

 However code written in old fashion style.